 Thermostats and jet engines seem worlds apart, but they're the wind beneath Honeywell International's wings.
-More than a century old, the company is a diverse industrial conglomerate with four segments; the largest are Automation and Control Solutions (ACS -- making HVAC and manufacturing process products) and Aerospace (turbo engines and flight safety and landing systems).
-Additional segments include Performance Materials and Technologies (PMT, formerly Honeywell Specialty Materials, thermal switches, fibers, and chemicals) and Transportation Systems (engine boosting systems and brake materials).
-The US government accounts for about 12% of revenue (primarily Aerospace).
+More than a century old, the company is a diverse industrial conglomerate with four segments the largest are Automation and Control Solutions (ACS -- making HVAC and manufacturing process products) and Aerospace (turbo engines and flight safety and landing systems).
+Additional segments include Performance Materials and Technology (PMT, formerly Honeywell Specialty Materials, thermal switches, fibers, and chemicals) and Transportation Systems (engine boosting systems and brake materials).

 Honeywell has approximately 1,300 manufacturing, research, and sales offices and facilities; more than 40% of its products are manufactured in Asia and Europe, and the US represents about 60% of sales.
 Other key international markets are Canada and Latin America.

-Honeywell has enjoyed three straight years of unprecedented growth.
-Its revenues rose by 3% from $36.5 billion to $37.8 billion in 2012.
-Its net income surged by 42% from $2.1 billion in 2011 to $2.9 billion in 2012.
+Honeywell has enjoyed four straight years of unprecedented growth.
+Its revenues rose by 3% from $39.1 billion in 2013 to $40.3 billion in 2014.
+Its net income climbed 8% from $3.9 billion in 2013 to $4.2 billion in 2014.
 Both these totals represented historic milestones for the company.

-In mid-2013 Honeywell acquired RAE Systems for $340 million.
+During 2013 Honeywell spent about $1 billion on acquisitions.
+Halfway through the year, it acquired RAE Systems for $340 million.
 RAE Systems makes intelligent gas and radiation detection systems that allow for real-time safety and security threat detection.
 Months later, Honeywell purchased Intermec, a maker of bar code scanners, RFID readers, mobile and fixed vehicle computers, printers, and label media, for $600 million.
-Both companies will be integrated into Honeywell Analytics, a part of Honeywell Life Safety in Honeywell Automation and Control Solutions.
+Both companies were integrated into Honeywell Analytics, a part of Honeywell Life Safety in Honeywell Automation and Control Solutions.